jasonbayton/11ty/_src/android/android-enterprise-faq/global-vpn-support.md

 If the VPN app does not support per-app VPN, the EMM cannot force it.
 Check with your VPN vendor for managed configuration support.

+### System VPN app exclusion (Android 17+)

+Android 17 introduces `ACTION_VPN_APP_EXCLUSION_SETTINGS`, a standardised system intent that VPN apps can invoke to open an OS-managed screen where the user selects apps to bypass the VPN tunnel.
+Traffic from excluded apps uses the underlying network directly.
+Changes take effect immediately if the VPN is active, or on the next connection.

+This replaces the previous approach where each VPN app implemented its own exclusion UI, giving a consistent experience across vendors.
+VPN app developers must adopt the new intent for it to appear - it is not automatic.
+Check with your VPN vendor on their adoption timeline.
+On managed devices, administrators should evaluate whether users should have access to this exclusion screen, as it could allow bypassing corporate VPN for specific apps.

 ## Common pitfalls

 - **Assuming device-wide VPN covers the work profile**: On COPE devices, VPN is scoped per profile.
 A device-level VPN does not protect work profile traffic.
 Configure VPN in both scopes if needed